Pierre-D-G/PEAN-Contacts-Manager/README.md

 state
 country

+## Getting Started

+Download or clome the repository

+Run `npm install` to install dependancies

+Requires postgreSQL installed on your machine.Get it here `https://www.postgresql.org/` and pgadmin if you like `https://www.pgadmin.org/`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a angular dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+In another terminal

+Run `npm run dev` for the express dev server.
+Navigate to `http://localhost:3000/api/contacts`

 ## Build